 Experience play time in the past through active participation with a range of old toys and games, comparing the museum's toy collections with the toys of today.

-A 3 x 45 minutes programme for a maximum of two classes led by a facilitator
+A 3 x 45 minutes programme for a maximum of three classes, facilitated by a Costumed Interpreter.

 Suitable for KS1 classes